 2. Rock drum pattern

-Again we’re going to use ABBEY ROAD 70s DRUMMER for this beat, this time with the Open Hard Rock preset, and a project tempo of 80 BPM.
+Again, we’re going to use Studio Drummer for this beat, this time with the Session Hard Rock kit, and a project tempo of 80 BPM.

 We start with snares on the second and fourth beat of the bar, with kicks on the first and third beats.